 In a circle, the story is started, with each person in turn adding one word.
 It usually starts with ‘Once – upon – a – time’.
 The idea is to keep your thoughts free flowing, so that you don’t try to guess what is coming or force the story in a particular direction.
 It is not always easy to maintain a logical flow for the story, although it is always amusing.
-If the group is too large, break into smaller groups.
+If the group is too large, break into smaller groups or pairs.

 - Players can say “full stop/period” to end a sentence